gitcyco/countmedown/README.md

 # countmedown
-Countdown To Do App
+Countdown To-Do App

 ## What is the purpose?
-This app is a to do list with a countdown feature.
+This app is a to-do list with a countdown feature.
 The app allows you to:

 * Enter a task title
 * Enter a task description